-- What is the importance of each step with respect to Safety, Quality, Productivity and Cost?
+- What is the importance of each step for Safety, Quality, Productivity and Cost?

-- State the decision-making steps clearly and cover all the possible options.
+- State the decision-making steps clearly and cover all the feasible options.

-- Include the DON’Ts, because throughout the document we are saying what to do and how to do.
-But, we also need to specify what not do and how not do in the critical process steps.
+- Include the DON’Ts because, throughout the document, we are saying what to do and how to do it.
+But we also need to specify what not to do and how not to do in the critical process steps.

 Step 3: Testing the effectiveness of Draft SOP

 - Select 3 sets of staff to test the effectiveness of the SOP and the correctness of steps.